QIICR/qiicr.github.io/_posts/2018-01-29-PETTumorSegmentation.md

 * Fedorov A, Clunie D, Ulrich E, et al. DICOM for quantitative imaging biomarker development: a standards based approach to sharing clinical data and structured PET/CT analysis results in head and neck cancer research.
 PeerJ.
 2016;4:e2057 [link](http://dx.doi.org/10.7717/peerj.2057) - _This publication describes the dataset that includes segmentations produced using the PETTumorSegmentation tool_.

+* Beichel RR, Smith BJ, Bauer C, et al. Multi-site quality and variability analysis of 3D FDG PET segmentations based on phantom and clinical image data.
+Med Phys.
+2017;44(2):479–496http://dx.doi.org/10.1002/mp.12041. - _This publication applied the PETTumorSegmentationTool in the context of a community challenge organized by the NCI Quantitative Imaging Network (QIN)_

 # Grants support

 * U01 CA140206